Synthetixio/python-sdk/docs/source/guides/advanced_perps.md

 ## Liquidations

 Liquidations occur when an account fails to meet the margin requirements given the size of their positions.
 When an account is liquidated, their positions are all closed and their collateral is lost.
-Liquidations will usually be triggered by keepers who are incentivized to liquidate accounts that are below the maintenance margin requirement.
+Liquidations will usually be triggered by keepers who are incentivized to liquidate accounts that fall below the maintenance margin requirement.
 You can check your margin balance and requirements using `get_margin_info()`.
 ```python
 >>> snx.perps.get_margin_info()
 {